uber/hypothesis-gufunc/README.rst

 This project is experimental and the APIs are not considered stable.

+Only `Python>=3.6` is officially supported, but older versions of Python likely work as well.

 This package includes support for strategies which generate arguments to functions that follow the numpy general universal function API.
 So, it can automatically generate the matrices with shapes that follow the shape